Hyperfocus by Chris Bailey (B1 Level)

 3. Eliminate Distractions

-“Distractions are the enemy of focus.”
+“Distractions have always been the enemy of focus.”

 4. Use the 25-Minute Rule